Lentil and Green Pea Veggie Burgers

 Tips for success

-• Don’t be afraid to get your hands messy!
-You don’t need a special tool to mash the veggie burger mixture together, use your hands!
-You’ll need to form the patties anyways, so why not?
-I find using my hands works better than a potato masher or the back of a fork.
+I find using my hands to mash the veggie burger mixture together works better than a potato masher or the back of a fork.

 • If you have the time, refrigerate patties for an hour before cooking.
 It’s not required if you’re in a time crunch, but helps firm up the patties a bit.